opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 - Associated with each subnet is a subnet pool.
 - A subnet pool consists of two token reserves, a TAO token reserve and a subnet-specific dTAO token reserve.
 - Each subnet has its own dTAO token.
-For example, dTAO α is the token for subnet α, dTAO β is the token for subnet β, and so on.
+For example, dTAO $\alpha$ is the token for subnet $\alpha$, dTAO β is the token for subnet β, and so on.
 - All token exchanges between TAO and dTAO occur through the subnet pool.
 The subnet pool's reserve ratio determines the exchange rate.

 <center>